Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 British ornithologist and entomologist George Morrison Henry (1891-1983), in his book A guide to the Birds of Ceylon, first published 1955, 2nd ed.
 1971.

-In former days, this species was called jungle crow, a name that also included two other crows, which are today treated as separate species, the Indian jungle crow (C. culminatus) and the eastern jungle crow (C. levaillantii).
+In former days, this species was called jungle crow, a name that also included two other crows, which some authorities today treat as separate species, the Indian jungle crow (C. culminatus) and the eastern jungle crow (C. levaillantii).
+They are extremely similar, so why these splits were made, is a mystery to me.
+Here, I make no attempt to distinguish between the three ‘species’.

 Large-billed crows, sitting in a Taiwan sweetgum (Liquidambar formosana), Aowanda National Forest, Taiwan.
 (Photo copyright © by Kaj Halberg)